poppyts25/poppyts25/README.md

 # 👋 Hey there!
 I'm Poppy Sessions
 🚀 **Final Year BSc Computer Science Student** at The University of Exeter
 🌍 Passionate about data analysis, algorithms, and creating meaningful applications
-📌 Currently working on **15-Minute-Cities**, analyzing global accessibility
+📌 Currently working on **15-Minute-Cities**, analyzing global accessibility to amenities

 ---